Mx-PF/azure-network-protocols/README.md

 ### Step 1: Set Up Your Azure Environment
 - **Create a Resource Group in Azure**
-  Go to Azure, make a new Resource Group.
+  Go to Azure and make a new Resource Group.
   <img src="https://i.imgur.com/dOAeXqs.png" height="75%" width="100%" alt="Resource Group"/>

 - **Create a Windows Virtual Machine (VM)**